How the increasing presence of AI influence our overall well-being?

 Ikigai and AI safety

 AI welfare is the idea of sentient digital beings existing, and that they may suffer to some degree.
-Soenke says that this is a highly philosophical area of exploration, but it is important to consider because even if there’s a small probability of likelihood that there are digital sentient beings that suffer, there could still be high risk and, therefore, a big impact.
+This is a highly philosophical area of exploration, but it is important to consider because even if there’s a small probability of likelihood that there are digital sentient beings that suffer, there could still be high risk and, therefore, a big impact.

 What is your Ikigai?

-Soenke’s ikigai is his love for learning and anticipating the future with the idea of ethics; he devotes time to thinking about ethical questions and issues which have not been considered yet, and he wants to contribute to those questions, imagining and contemplating, and trying to validate his ideas through research and sharing them with others.
+Soenke finds ikigai in learning and anticipating the future with the idea of ethics; he devotes time to thinking about ethical questions and issues which have not been considered yet, and he wants to contribute to those questions, imagining and contemplating, and trying to validate his ideas through research and sharing them with others.